Workshop details

 Chris Barnett is a licensed pharmacist who has dedicated her entire 20+-year career to the specialty field of compounding pharmacy because it enables her to *listen* to patients and collaborate with medical providers to provide personalized patient care.
 She has taught compounding skills to pharmacists, pharmacy technicians, and pharmacy students across the US and Canada, including for the Professional Compounding Centers of America and MD Anderson Cancer Center.
 She owned and operated her own compounding pharmacy in Houston, Texas.
 Now, she is pleased to work with you on a wide range of wellness priorities ranging from hormone balance to gut function, from weight loss to thyroid optimization.

-bonus Session 4 options – for day and weekend pass holders
+bonus Session 4 (Free for day and weekend pass holders)

 The Mindful Mixologist: Building Flavorful Cocktails without Alcohol